-understand how to safely connect to the Cloud Service whilst minimising risk to the consumer's systems. understand what physical and logical interfaces their information is available from. have sufficient confidence that protections are in place to control access to their data. have sufficient confidence that the Cloud Service can determine the identity of connecting users and services to an appropriate level for the data or function being accessed.
-12 Secure Service administration The methods used by the service provider's administrators to manage the operational service should be designed to mitigate any risk of exploitation that could undermine the security of the service.
+- understand how to safely connect to the Cloud Service whilst minimising risk to the user's systems. - understand what physical and logical interfaces their information is available from. - have sufficient confidence that protections are in place to control access to their data.

+1 have sufficient confidence that the Cloud Service can determine the identity of connecting users and services to an appropriate level for the data or function being accessed.
+Secure Service administration 12 Secure Service administration The methods used by the service provider's administrators to manage the operational service should be designed to mitigate any risk of exploitation that could undermine the security of the service.
+Journal and Country of the Service.
 The security of a cloud service is closely tied to the security of the service provider's administration systems.
 Access to service administration systems gives an attacker high levels of privilege and the ability to affect the security of the service.
 Therefore the design, implementation and management of administration systems should reflect their higher value to an attacker.
 A service administration network is a specialised form of enterprise network.
 There are a wide range of options for how this can be designed, delivered, managed and secured.
 It is expected that standard enterprise good practice be followed in the design and operation of these systems, but at a level reflecting their higher value.
 The service management systems are likely to have the most privileged access to the internals of the service.
-Compromise of them would have significant impact, including the means to bypass security controls and steal or manipulate large volumes of data.
-If the service management model is not known, then it should be assumed that the high risk 'direct service management' model described below is used.
+Compromise of them would have significant impact, including the means to bypass security controls and steal or manipulate large volumes of data. of manipulate large volumes of data.
+If the convice management model is not known than it If the service management model is not known, then it should be assumed that the high risk 'direct service management' model described below is used.
+The Service should have sufficient confidence that the technical approach the service provider uses to manage the cloud service does not put their data or service at · · · · · · · · · · · · · · · · · · · risk.

-The Service should have sufficient confidence that the technical approach the service provider uses to manage the cloud service does not put their data or service at risk.
-17 Audit information provision 13 to consumers Consumers should be provided with the audit records they need to monitor access to their service and the data held within it.
-The type of audit information available to consumers will have a direct impact on their ability to detect and respond to inappropriate or malicious usage of their service or data within reasonable timescales.
-The Service needs to be: Aware of the audit information that will be provided to them, how and when it will be made available to them, the format of the data, and the retention period associated with it.
+Audit information provision to users

+Users should be provided with the audit records they need to monitor access to their service and the data held within it.

+The type of audit information available to users will have a direct impact on their ability to detect and respond to inappropriate or malicious usage of their service or data within reasonable timescales.

+The Service needs to be:

+Aware of the audit information that will be provided to them, how and when it will be made available to them, the format of the data, and the retention period associated with it.

 Confident that the audit information available will allow them to meet their needs for investigating misuse or incidents.

-14 Secure use of the service by the Service The Service has certain responsibilities when using a Cloud Service in order for their use of it to remain secure, and for their data to be adequately protected.
-The security of cloud services and the data held within them can be undermined by poor use of the service by consumers.
-The extent of the responsibility on the consumer for secure use of the service will vary depending on the deployment models of the cloud service, specific features of an individual service and the scenario in which the consumers intend to the use the
+14 Secure use of the service by the Service

+The Service has certain responsibilities when using a Cloud Service in order for their use of it to remain secure, and for their data to be adequately protected.

+The security of cloud services and the data held within them can be undermined by poor use of the service by users.
+The extent of the responsibility on the user for secure use of the service will vary depending on the deployment models of the cloud service, specific features of an individual service and the scenario in which the users intend to the use the service.
-$c \cap$ r\/1 1 V I